Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	model.create()
 	model.save(dirname=f'ensemble_model_xgb_boruta_{boruta_model}')

-The XGBoost model optimized with RF-based feature importance (to compute the SHAP values) can be :download:`downloaded here <ensemble_model_xgb_boruta_rf.zip>`.
+The XGBoost model optimized with RF-based feature importance (for computing SHAP values) can be :download:`downloaded here <ensemble_model_xgb_boruta_rf.zip>`.

-The XGBoost model optimized with XGBoost-based feature importance (to compute the SHAP values) can be :download:`downloaded here <ensemble_model_xgb_boruta_xgb.zip>`.
+The XGBoost model optimized with XGBoost-based feature importance (for computing SHAP values) can be :download:`downloaded here <ensemble_model_xgb_boruta_xgb.zip>`.

-**NOTE: These models were saved using Python3.12, to avoid pickle dependecny issues, load them using Python3.12.**
+**NOTE:** These models were saved using Python 3.12.
+To avoid pickle dependency issues, please load them using Python 3.12.

-Below we plot the optimization results (feature selection results from the BorutaSHAP algorithm and the subsequent Optuna-based hyperparameter optimization) using the built-in class methods,
+Below, we plot the optimization results (feature-selection from the BorutaSHAP algorithm and the subsequent Optuna-based hyperparameter optimization) using the built-in class methods.

 .. code-block:: python